argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

         server: https://some-cluster
 ```

-Attention: Extension names must unique in Argo CD configmap.
+Attention: Extension names must be unique in the Argo CD configmap.
 If
-duplicated keys are found, Argo CD API server will log an error
+duplicated keys are found, the Argo CD API server will log an error
 message and no proxy extension will be registered.

 Note: There is no need to restart Argo CD Server after modifying the